adamdehaven/mdc-repros/README.md

 # MDC Reproductions

-This branch serves as a reproduction for rendering nested markdown content from nested `MDCRenderer` components.
-The initial markdown content contains MDC `page-snippet` block components that fetch additional raw markdown to be rendered in their own `MDCRenderer` component.
+This branch serves as a reproduction for rendering nested markdown content (e.g. reusable "snippets") from nested `MDCRenderer` components.

+The initial markdown content fetched by a page would contain additional MDC `page-snippet` block components that internally fetch additional raw markdown to be rendered in their own `MDCRenderer` component.
+Since the child components need to fetch their content before the top-level parent should resolve, there needs to be a way to "defer rendering" of the parent until all of the child nodes have been processed and had a chance to fetch and render their content.

 If there are too many `page-snippet` components (e.g. if the data in all components takes a bit to load), the parent component in `index.vue` resolves before all of the internal `page-snippet` components have finished fetching their data.